Bay of Plenty

 The Bay of Plenty (Te Moana-a-Toitehuatahi) is a large bight along the northern coast of New Zealand's North Island.
 It stretches 260 km from the Coromandel Peninsula in the west to Cape Runaway in the east.
-Called Te Moana-a-Toi (the Sea of Toi) in the Māori language after Toi, an early ancestor, the name 'Bay of Plenty' was bestowed by James Cook in 1769 when he noticed the abundant food supplies at several Māori villages there, in stark contrast to observations he had made earlier in Poverty Bay.
+Called Te Moana-a-Toitehuatahi (the Ocean of Toitehuatahi) in the Māori language after Toi-te-huatahi, an early ancestor, the name 'Bay of Plenty' was bestowed by James Cook in 1769 when he noticed the abundant food supplies at several Māori villages there, in stark contrast to observations he had made earlier in Poverty Bay.

 Geography

 The bay is defined by 259 km of open coastline used for economic, recreational and cultural purposes.
 The coastline from Waihi Beach in the west to Opape is defined as sandy coast, while the coast from Opape to Cape Runaway is rocky shore.
 Sizeable harbours are located at Tauranga, Whakatāne and Ohiwa.
-Major estuaries include Maketu, Little Waihi, Whakatāne, Waiotahe and Waioeka/Otara.
-Eight major rivers empty into the bay from inland catchments, including the Wairoa, Kaituna, Tarawera, Rangitaiki, Whakatane, Waioeka, Motu and Raukokore rivers.
+Major estuaries include Maketu, Little Waihi, Whakatāne, Waiotahe and Waioeka/Ōtara.
+Eight major rivers empty into the bay from inland catchments, including the Wairoa, Kaituna, Tarawera, Rangitaiki, Whakatāne, Waioeka, Mōtū and Raukokore rivers.

 The bay contains numerous islands, notably the active andesite stratovolcano Whakaari / White Island.
 Whakaari is New Zealand's most active cone volcano, and has been built up by continuous volcanic activity over the past 150,000 years.
 The nearest mainland towns are Whakatāne and Tauranga.
 The island has been in a nearly continuous stage of releasing volcanic gas at least since it was sighted by James Cook in 1769.
 Whakaari erupted continually from December 1975 until September 2000, marking the world's longest historic eruption episode, according to GeoNet, as well as in 2012, 2016, and 2019.
 The latter of these resulted in 22 deaths and 25 serious injuries, primarily of tourists from a nearby cruise ship who were exploring the island at the time.

 Whakaari / White Island is roughly circular, about 2 km in diameter, and rises to a height of 321 m above sea level.
 It covers an area of approximately 325 ha.
 The exposed island is only the peak of a much larger submarine volcano, which rises up to 1600 m above the nearby seafloor.
 Sulphur was mined on the island until the 1930s.
 Ten miners were killed in 1914 when part of the crater wall collapsed.